Logo

 The Lakeside Chronicles: Cat Tien Live Safari Cam002

-Welcome to one of the most vital "hubs" of Cat Tien National Park.
-While other cameras take you deep into the forest corridors, Cam 002 is stationed at the edge of a lake, the lifeblood of the wilderness.
-This quiet stretch of muddy shoreline is one of the park’s most important gathering points, where animals leave the safety of the trees to drink, rest, and interact.
-From this single window, you can witness the daily rhythm of the entire ecosystem.
+Welcome to one of the most vital hubs of Cat Tien National Park.
+While other cameras take you deep into forest corridors, Cam 002 is positioned along the edge of a lake - the lifeblood of this ecosystem.
+This quiet stretch of muddy shoreline is a key gathering point, where animals step out from the cover of the forest to drink, rest, and interact.
+From this single vantage point, you can witness the daily rhythm of the wild unfold.

 Wildlife Activity Monitoring Report